-FACULTY FOR THE WRITTEN ADVOCACY COURSE PART I – M&A
+FACULTY FOR THE WAWA WRITTEN ADVOCACY COURSE

 Christopher Boog is a Vice-Chair of the International Arbitration Practice Group of Schellenberg Wittmer.
 He splits his time between the firm's Singapore and Zurich offices.
 Chris represents clients in international commercial, investment and sports arbitrations as well as in setting-aside proceedings before the Swiss Supreme Court and sits as arbitrator under all leading sets of arbitration rules as well as ad hoc.